pviotti/conver-old/README.md

 Conver performs random reads and writes on the chosen distributed store and records their outcomes.
-Using the outcomes of operations, Conver checks whether the execution respected some of the most common storage consistency semantics.
+Using the operations outcomes, it checks whether the execution respected some of the most common storage consistency semantics.

 Datastores supported:

  * [x] Dummy (in-memory *ets*)
- * [ ] Riak
+ * [x] ZooKeeper
- * [ ] ZooKeeper
+ * [x] Riak

-Currently, Conver can check the following consistency models: Monotonic Reads, Monotonic Writes, Read-your-writes, PRAM, Writes-follow-reads, Causal and Linearizability (with chosen linearization points).
+Currently, Conver can verify the following consistency models: Monotonic Reads, Monotonic Writes, Read-your-writes, PRAM, Writes-follow-reads, Causal and Linearizability (with chosen linearization points).

-Besides a textual output, Conver generates a visualization of the executions, highlighting possible violations of consistency models.
+Besides textual output, Conver generates a visualization of the executions, highlighting the violations of consistency models.

 ![Conver execution](/ex-mock.png?raw=true)